jeankueo/pocdoc/README.md

 Design
 --------------
- * Structure, Transition and Routing of views:
+ * View Structure, Transition and Routing of views:
  ![](./diagram/01.view.PNG)
  * Wrapper of React control: **sap.ciconnect.control.BOControl**.
 This is a general wrapper.
 Any control provided by blue ocean can be used via this wrapper.
 Only specify following things:
  	* properties: